 The first phase of this project was supported by Leeds Inspired and Arts Council England as part of Index Festival, the official fringe of Yorkshire Sculpture International.
 We exhibited 2 large collages based on our research alongside a publication co-produced with residents from in and around Lincoln Green, an inner city area of East Leeds.
 Through connecting with Index, we were able to showcase the work of the residents as part of an international festival and to engage a wider audience with the cultural life of the city.
 We also received support and workshop space from Touchstone, as part of their Mentally Healthy Leeds programme.

-We’ve also been invited to present the artwork and project at In Dialogue 2019 at Mansions of the Future in Lincoln, and at The Future for West Yorkshire Regional Democracy in Huddersfield in January 2020.
+We were also invited to present the artwork and project at In Dialogue 2019 at Mansions of the Future in Lincoln, and at The Future for West Yorkshire Regional Democracy in Huddersfield in January 2020.